Minor Sherlock Holmes characters: Enola Holmes

 Enola Holmes is the younger sister of Sherlock and Mycroft Holmes.
-She appears in the book series The Enola Holmes Mysteries by Nancy Springer as well as the American films Enola Holmes and Enola Holmes 2 where she is portrayed by Millie Bobby Brown.
+She appears in the book series, The Enola Holmes Mysteries by Nancy Springer as well as the American films, Enola Holmes and Enola Holmes 2, where she is portrayed by Millie Bobby Brown.
 Enola is an independent and rebellious girl who likes to wear trousers while riding her bike.
-She becomes a "perditorian," or finder of lost things, when her mother runs away and her brother Mycroft tries to send her to boarding school.
-Using her natural cunning which she and Sherlock inherited from their mother, she creates multiple disguises on her quest to be reunited with her mother and evade her brothers.
+She becomes a "perditorian" or finder of lost things, when her mother runs away and her brother, Mycroft tries to send her to boarding school.
+Using her natural cunning which she and Sherlock had inherited from their mother, she creates multiple disguises on her quest to be reunited with her mother and evade her brothers.

 Eurus Holmes

-It is hinted that there is a third Holmes sibling in the third-series episode "His Last Vow" of the BBC Sherlock series.
-In the second episode of the fourth series, "The Lying Detective", it is confirmed that Mycroft and Sherlock in fact have a sister named Eurus.
-She is extremely intelligent but unfeeling and is incarcerated in a maximum security psychiatric facility.
-She is the main antagonist in the last episode of the fourth series, "The Final Problem".
+Eurus Holmes, Mycroft and Sherlock's sister, is the main antagonist in the last episode of the fourth series, "The Final Problem" of the BBC Sherlock.
+Extremely intelligent but unfeeling, she is incarcerated in a maximum security psychiatric facility.
+The third-series episode "His Last Vow" series hinted at a third Holmes sibling before Eurus's existence was confirmed in the second episode of the fourth series, "The Lying Detective".

 Morland Holmes

-Morland Holmes is the influential businessman and father of Sherlock and Mycroft, interpreted by John Noble in the TV adaptation Elementary.
+Morland Holmes is the influential businessman and father of Sherlock and Mycroft, played by John Noble in the TV adaptation Elementary.
 According to Sherlock, Morland Holmes doesn't care about his sons, and only does what he does out of a sense of familial obligations.
 Sherlock says he is a serial absentee, and that he has been so since Sherlock was a boy.
 He sent Sherlock to boarding school when he was eight years old.